panyam/pcachapter/CHAPTER.md

 **Pattern 4: Saga Pattern for Complex Analysis Workflows**

-When Maya needed to run multiple analysis types (PCA, correlation analysis, business impact calculation) as part of a single request, she implemented the Saga pattern to ensure consistent completion or rollback.
+When Sita needed to run multiple analysis types (PCA, correlation analysis, business impact calculation) as part of a single request, she implemented the Saga pattern to ensure consistent completion or rollback.

 ![Saga Pattern Workflow](images/saga-pattern-workflow.svg)

-**Maya's SensorScope Application:**
+**Sita's SensorScope Application:**
-Corporate requested that Maya's monthly reports include not just PCA results, but also correlation analysis, cost-benefit calculations, and formatted executive summaries.
-Initially, Maya ran these steps manually, often losing work when later steps failed.
+Corporate requested that Sita's monthly reports include not just PCA results, but also correlation analysis, cost-benefit calculations, and formatted executive summaries.
+Initially, Sita ran these steps manually, often losing work when later steps failed.
 The Saga pattern ensures that if report generation fails (due to formatting errors or template issues), the PCA and business calculations aren't lost - they're preserved and the report step simply retries with corrected templates.
-This saved Maya from re-running expensive PCA calculations when only the final presentation step had problems, reducing analysis time from 3 hours to 45 minutes when issues occurred.
+This saved Sita from re-running expensive PCA calculations when only the final presentation step had problems, reducing analysis time from 3 hours to 45 minutes when issues occurred.

 **Cloud Service Implementations:**
 - **Google Cloud**: Cloud Workflows with conditional logic and error handling